Theodore Levin: Philanthropy, other service and honors

 Levin served as president of several major Detroit organizations: the Jewish Welfare Federation of Detroit, the United Jewish Committee, the Jewish Social Service Bureau and the Resettlement Service.
 He was a member and served on the boards of the Detroit Community Fund, the Council of Social Agencies, the Big Brother Conference, and the United Health and Welfare Fund of Michigan.
 He was an active member of the Detroit Round Table of Catholics, Jews and Protestants.
 He was in the Scottish Rite of Free Masonry and a 33rd degree Mason.
 In October 1994, Congress passed legislation renaming the federal courthouse in Detroit the Theodore Levin United States Courthouse.
 In 1961, he received a Doctor of Laws degree from Wayne State University and in 1970, a Doctor of Humane Letters from Hebrew Union College.

 Family

 Levin was married to Rhoda Katzin of Chicago.
 Their son Charles Levin served as a Michigan Supreme Court Justice from 1973 to 1996.
-Another son, Joseph Levin, was a candidate for a seat in the United States House of Representatives in 1974, and a third son, Daniel Levin, is a real estate developer in Chicago.
-His daughter Mimi Levin Lieber served on the New York State Board of Regents.
+Another son, Joseph Levin, was a candidate for a seat in the United States House of Representatives in 1974, and a third son, Daniel Levin, was a real estate developer in Chicago.
+His daughter Mimi Levin Lieber served on the New York State Board of Regents, and his grandson Janno Lieber is the Chairman of the New York Metropolitan Transportation Authority.
 His nephew Carl Levin was a former United States Senator, his nephew Sander Levin was a United States representative for Michigan's 12th District, and his great-nephew Andy Levin served as a Representative for Michigan's 9th District.